 How Long Does Asti Last When Open?

-When open, the Italian sparkling wine lasts only for a short time.
-If you put it in a fridge, you can enjoy it for about one week before its bubbles and flavors disappear.
-So better consume it quickly after opening the bottle.
+When open, the Asti lasts only for a short time.
+If you put it in a fridge, you can enjoy it for about one week before its bubbles and flavors disappear completely.
+Better consume it quickly after opening the bottle.

 Which Food Goes With Asti?